-8 U.S. affiliates NOT fully consolidated - See instruction 8 starting on page 14.
+B U.S. affiliates NOT fully consolidated - See instruction 8 starting on page 14.

 Number of U.S. affiliates in which this U.S. affiliate has an ownership interest, that are NOT fully consolidated in this report.
+1013

-1 If number is not zero, complete Supplement B on page 9.
+If number is not zero, complete Supplement B on page 9.

-The U.S. affiliate named on page 1 must include data for unconsolidated U.S. affiliates on an equity basis, if the ownership is at least 20 percent.
-If less than 20 percent, report the ownership interest in accordance with FASB ASC 321.
-The U.S. affiliate named on page 1 also must notify any unconsolidated U.S. affiliates of their obligation to file a BE-15 in their own names.
-See page 12 to determine the appropriate form for these affiliates to file.
+The U.S. affiliate named on page 1 must include data for unconsolidated U.S. affiliates on an equity basis or, if less than 20 percent owned, in accordance with FASB ASC 320 (formerly FAS 115) or the cost method of accounting.
+The U.S. affiliate named on page 1 also must notify the unconsolidated U.S. affiliates of their obligation to file a BE-15 in their own names (see page 12 to determine the appropriate form for these affiliates to file).